-This article c.
-1910 from the American Society of Brewing Technology (see extract below, via HathiTrust) enumerates a number of these, chosen no doubt to contrast with American practice at large breweries.
+This article, c.1910 from the American Society of Brewing Technology (extract below via HathiTrust), enumerates a number of these, chosen no doubt to contrast with American practice at large breweries.

-While the key elements of the palate were Moravian barley malt and Saaz hops, the high quality of which were recognized internationally at an early date, many points of the process contributed to the final palate.
+The key elements of the palate were Moravian barley malt and Saaz hops.
+While their high quality were recognized internationally at an early date, many aspects of production contributed to the final palate.

 The article mentions:

 - use of open coolers vs. a refrigeration system to chill hot wort